sampathram07/CustomerLoginApp/README.md

 5)After registering the app, you'll get a Firebase SDK snippet# CustomerLoginApp T6)his is a simple React Native mobile app built with Expo, providing a secure Customer Login system using Firebase Authentication.

+To Add user for Login :
+1)Go to Firebase Console → Authentication > Users

+2)Make sure the email you're using exists there.

+3)If not, create a new user: